 - In some of the countries we operate, there are laws that prohibit us from disclosing statistics on authority requests, or any information at all that authority requests have been made. - In some countries the relevant authorities have instructed us not to publish information on authority requests.
-We have reason to believe that ignoring these instructions could lead to serious sanctions, and in some instances could even pose a threat to our employees. - In some countries, the law is unclear on whether we are allowed to publish and at the same time, we have reason to believe that publishing could lead to serious sanctions, and in some instances could even pose a threat to our employees. - In some countries we are legally obliged to allow permanent direct access to our network with no control or visibility over the interception activities that authorities carry out in addition to the requests sent to Telenor b.
-Limitation on impact demonstration
+Ignoring these instructions could lead to serious sanctions, and in some instances could even pose a threat to our employees.

+- In some countries, the law is unclear on whether we are allowed to publish and at the same time, publishing could lead to serious sanctions, and in some instances could even pose a threat to our employees. - In some countries we are legally obliged to allow permanent direct access to our network with no control or visibility over the interception activities that authorities carry out in addition to the requests sent to Telenor.